-Boring when they are asked to think about consequences. – The pure images when watching live killings are always welcome.
+Boring when they are asked to think about consequences. – By contrast the pure images when watching live killings are always welcome.

 My dewy-eyed admiration of the British press (you know: "its atmosphere of constructive debate"..) disappeared overnight.
 The Guardian headlined "Pro-Russia comments is trolling" during the Ukraine crisis (in May 2014).
 My comment was this: